leonard-cmcc/plot_IC_BC/README.md

 ```

 ### plot shyfem partitioning
-To run the script provide the path of shyfem netcdf unstructured output path of partitioning file
+To run the script provide the path of shyfem netcdf unstructured output and the path of partitioning file

 ```
-$python show_part3.py .../output.nc .../part144
+$python show_part3.py .../output.nc .../part_elems144
 ```